 Kebab and falafel must be the cheapest food to find in Iran, but don’t forget how much more of this tasty cuisine there is to explore.
 Restaurants are not expensive, and you will be ensured to leave with a full stomach!
 We also had a lot of snacks such as cookies, dates, raisins and nuts from the bazars (we just wanted to taste it all).
 If you snack less, or eat street food instead of restaurants you can easily cut down your cost of food and drinks, and hence your cost of travel in Iran.

 Cost of Sights and Tours in Iran

 So we’ve got the basics covered, we have a roof over our head and our bellies filled with delicious food.
 Now lets get to the reason we came to Iran, to see the country right?
 Iran is filled with many beautiful sights, from UNESCO World Heritage gardens, mind-blowingly beautiful mosques, and well lets not forget the nature.
 But sightseeing and tours come with a price, and contrary to what the old lonely planet told us, sightseeing in Iran is not the cheapest.
 Prices are often split between prices for locals and prices for tourists, and while yes we can have a whole discussion if this is fair or not, it is just the way it is and sadly enough we do not have the ability to change it.
-So if you want to see the wonders of the country, you might have to just accept it, pay the price, but trust me you’ll be happy you did.
+So if you want to see the wonders of the country, you might have to just accept it, pay the price, but trust me you’ll be happy you did, as you don’t want to leave anything of your Iran bucket list!
 I spent a total of €165 on sightseeing and tours.
 Here are some example cost: